Tecoma Stans is a perennial flowering shrub known for its highly attractive and bright-colored flowers from the (trumpet vine) family Bignoniaceae.

 Yellow elder is a fast-growing, evergreen, and irregularly shaped deciduous shrub (or small tree).

-While it has the potential to grow up to 9’ feet, it typically remains between 3’ – 6’ feet in height when grown in the United States.
+While it has the potential to grow up to 10′ to 25′ feet tall and 10′ to 20′ feet wide, it typically remains between 3’ – 6’ feet in height when grown in the United States.

-The plant is considered a ruderal species because it is often seen colonizing disturbed sandy, rocky, and cleared lands.
+The plant is considered a ruderal species because it often colonizes disturbed sandy, rocky, and cleared lands.

 The long flowering season is followed by the production of fruits.